 - At the bottom, under Connected Apps, click the New button

 - Enter a Connected App Name (whatever you want)

 - In the Callback URL field, enter this value: https://quikformsapp.com/sf

-- In Selected OAuth Scopes, click the Add arrow to add all items into the Selected OAuth Scopes box
+- In Selected OAuth Scopes, click the Add arrow to add all items to the Selected OAuth Scopes box

-- In search bar, go back to Create > Apps
+- In the search bar, go back to Create > Apps

 - Under the API (Enable OAuth Settings) section, find the Consumer Key, Consumer Secret (click on the text to reveal the Consumer Secret), and Callback URL values.
 You will need these values in the following steps.